jpetazzo/intro-to-docker/README.md

 # Intro to Docker

 This repository contains training materials for basic Docker training.

+# THIS CONTENT HAS BEEN MOVED TO (jpetazzo/container.training)[https://github.com/jpetazzo/container.training]!

+I'm keeping this repo around for historical purposes but all maintenance and further development will be on container.training.

 ## History and relation to other training materials